aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

     presentation.save("PieChart_out-3.pptx", slides.export.SaveFormat.PPTX)
 ```

-## **Creating Tree Map Charts**
+### **Creating Tree Map Charts**

+Tree map charts are best used for sales data when you want to show the relative size of data categories and (at the same time) quickly draw attention to items that are large contributors to each category.

 1. Create an instance of the [Presentation](https://docs.aspose.com/slides/python-net/api-reference/aspose.slides/presentation/) class.
-1. Obtain a slide's reference by its index.
+1. Get a slide's reference through its index.
-1. Add a chart with default data along with the desired type (ChartType.TreeMap).
+1. Add a chart with default data along with the desired type (in this case, `ChartType.TreeMap`).
 1. Access the chart data IChartDataWorkbook.
 1. Clear the default series and categories.
 1. Add new series and categories.
 1. Add new chart data for the chart series.
 1. Write the modified presentation to a PPTX file

-Sample code used to create a chart:
+This Python code shows you how to create a tree map chart:

 ```py
 import aspose.slides.charts as charts